 How Can I Make My Multiple Choice Tests More Effective?

-Go beyond memorization to evaluation with your test questions
+Go beyond memorization to evaluation with your test

 Multiple choice tests don’t get much respect.